jcubic/wayne/README.md

 ## Acknowledge
 * Part of the content of this README was based on text from [MDN](https://developer.mozilla.org/).
-* Logo use illustration from [OpenClipart](https://openclipart.org/detail/320906/hard-hat).
+* Logo uses an illustration from [OpenClipart](https://openclipart.org/detail/320906/hard-hat).
 * This article was helpful [SSEGWSW: Server-Sent Events Gateway by Service Workers](https://medium.com/its-tinkoff/ssegwsw-server-sent-events-gateway-by-service-workers-6212c1c55184)

 ## License